 In a Google Kubernetes Engine cluster, Kubernetes user accounts are managed by Google Cloud, and may be one of the following two types:

 Once authenticated, you need to authorize these identities to create, read, update or delete Kubernetes resources.

 To configure more granular access to Kubernetes resources at the cluster level or within Kubernetes namespaces, you use Role-Based Access Control (RBAC).
 RBAC allows you to create detailed policies that define which operations and resources you allow users and service accounts to access.
-With RBAC, you can control access for Google Accounts, GCP service accounts, and Kubernetes service accounts.
-To further simplify and streamline your authentication and authorization strategy for Google Kubernetes Engine, you should ensure that the legacy Attribute Based Access Control is disabled so that Kubernetes RBAC and Cloud IAM are the source of truth.
+With RBAC, you can control access for Google Accounts, Google Cloud service accounts, and Kubernetes service accounts.
+To further simplify and streamline your authentication and authorization strategy for Google Kubernetes Engine, you should ensure that the legacy Attribute Based Access Control is disabled so that Kubernetes RBAC and Cloud IAM are the sources of truth.

 For more information: